 - The 8″ never-flat wheels are too small to easily roll over bumps or divots.

-- Only 3 nozzles are available without an additional purchase, meaning specialized jobs will require you to buy more nozzles.
+- Only three nozzles are available without an additional purchase, meaning specialized jobs will require you to buy more nozzles.

-Generac’s 6922 doesn’t come with all the cool attachments standard with the SpeedWash.
-It does, however, have 4 quick-connect nozzles and a 1/2-gallon soap tank onboard.
-The 25-foot hose is right on par with most models.
+Generac’s 6922 doesn’t have all the excellent attachments standard with the SpeedWash.
+It does, however, have four quick-connect nozzles and a 1/2-gallon soap tank onboard.
+In addition, the 25-foot hose is right on par with most models.

-You do have the option to purchase that awesome power broom separately if you want it.
-At this price point, however, you may balk at spending any more on your pressure washer.
+You do have the option to purchase that excellent power broom separately if you want it.
+However, you may balk at spending any more on your pressure washer at this price point.

 The best feature for your comfort is the ergonomic extra-large cushioned handle on the spray gun.
-You aren’t forced to squeeze a little trigger for hours while you work.
-The incredibly low 57 pounds the 6922 weighs is also a back saver on a long day.
+You aren’t forced to squeeze a little trigger for hours while working.
+The meager 57 pounds the 6922 weighs is also a back saver on a long day.

 - 2,800 PSI is enough to lift dirt and mildew easily from most surfaces.

-- Most of the assembly has been done already, just a little work on the handle and some fuel and oil and you’re ready to go.
+- Most of the assembly has been done; just a little work on the handle, some fuel, and oil, and you’re ready to go.

-- 10″ never-flat wheels move easily over the yard.
+- 10″ never-flat wheels move quickly over the yard.

 - The horizontal shaft engine and pump are on the same level, connecting hoses is a breeze, and the machine is well balanced.

 - Tough enough for residential or small farm use.